Aiven-Open/jdbc-connector-for-apache-kafka/docs/source_config_options.rst

   * Importance: medium

 ``timestamp.column.name``
-  The name of the timestamp column to use to detect new or modified rows.
-This column may not be nullable.
+  Comma separated list of one or more timestamp columns to detect new or modified rows using the COALESCE SQL function.
+Rows whose first non-null timestamp value is greater than the largest previous timestamp value seen will be discovered with each poll.
+At least one column should not be nullable.

-  * Type: string
+  * Type: list
   * Default: ""
   * Importance: medium